tganshaw/senioritis__tudorg_amys90_hannah61_stevenw92/design.md

 ## Why This Project Matters

 There is a gap in the market for Stuyvesant teacher themed trading card games and we are filling that gap lest it become a crater.
+By playing the game, all Stuyvesant staff can better know different Stuyvesant teachers in various departments in Stuyvesant, familiarize with their addresses, and what they are known for.

 # Minimum Viable Product (MVP) Scope